adefowoke/suicides/README.md

                         <li>To create a summarization table: click on the Data tab, and click on Data Analysis which is at the far end, it brings a pop-up
                             Analysis Tool, from the options, click on Descriptive and press ok, for the data range, select the whole pivot table created earlier, check the Label in the first-row box, select summary statistics, and press ok.
 The mode and count were deleted since it is of no use, the country count was added manually.
-The formula used to calculate the count of unique countries, continents, and years are:
+The formula used to calculate the count of unique countries, continents, and years is:
                             " =COUNTA(UNIQUE(Long_Table_1[Country])) "
                             " =COUNTA(UNIQUE(Long_Table_1[Continent])) "
                             " =COUNTA(UNIQUE(Long_Table_1[Year])) "